henry4k/website/posts/code-readability.md

 end
 ```

-You will agree that its arguably harder to read than this version,
+You will agree that its harder to read than the following version,
 which only contains two more lines:
-*TODO: Arguably*

 ```lua
 function table.shuffle( values )